Probate Cost in NZ — Lawyer Fees, Filing Fees & What You'll Pay | Simply Probate

 - Professional valuations

 Keep detailed records of all expenses incurred as executor, as these are typically reimbursable from the estate.
+For a full breakdown of what executors must do, see executor duties in NZ.

 Additional Estate Administration Costs